Bill Granger: Career

 In the late 1980s, Granger relocated from Melbourne to Sydney to study visual art.
 He worked as a waiter while he studied art.
 His interest moved from art to food.
 In 1993, he opened a restaurant called Bills in the Sydney suburb of Darlinghurst.
 Breakfast, and, more specifically, creamy scrambled eggs, brought Granger to the public's attention.
 A second restaurant, Bills Surry Hills, opened in 1996.
 Bills Woollahra was his third restaurant.
 Bills in Sydney is credited as the first restaurant to serve avocado toast, in 1993.

 In 2008, he opened the first Bills restaurant outside Australia in Japan, where he had lived for half a year.
 Since then, he has opened eight restaurants in Japan, in regions such as Tokyo, Yokohama, Kamakura, Fukuoka and Osaka.

 In 2011, Granger opened his first UK restaurant, Granger & Co, in London's Westbourne Grove.
 In the spring of 2014, Granger opened a second London-based Granger & Co in Clerkenwell. and a new Bills restaurant in Hawaii.
 In that same year, he also opened his first restaurant in Seoul, and had two restaurants in the country.

 Books

 Granger wrote Bill's Sydney Food (Murdoch Books, 2000) which included information about the food in his restaurants.
 Culinary landscape with 14 cookbooks.
-That book was followed by Bill's Food (2002), Bill's Open Kitchen (2003), Simply Bill (2005), Bill Granger Every Day (2006), Holiday (2009), Bill's Basics (2010), Bill's Everyday Asian (2011), Bill Granger Easy (2012), Bill's Italian Food (2014) and Australian Food (2020).
+That book was followed by Bill's Food (2002), Bill's Open Kitchen (2003), Simply Bill (2005), Bill Granger Every Day (2006), Holiday (2009), Bill's Basics (2010), Bill's Everyday Asian (2011), Bill Granger Easy (2012), Bill Cooks for Kids (2012), Bill's Italian Food (2014) and Australian Food (2020).